 This course covers the technologies by which humans appropriate energy for industrial and societal use, from steam turbines to internal combustion engines to photovoltaics.
 We also discuss the physics and economics of the resulting human energy system: fuel sources and relationship to energy flows in the Earth system; and modeling and simulation of energy production and use.
 Our goal is to provide a technical foundation for students interested in careers in the energy industry or in energy policy.
 Field trips required to major energy converters (e.g., coal-fired and nuclear power plants, oil refinery, biogas digester) and users (e.g., steel, fertilizer production).
 This course is part of the College Course Cluster program: Climate Change, Culture and Society.

-Instructor(s): E. Moyer
+Instructor(s): E. Moyer Terms Offered: Spring

-Prerequisite(s): Knowledge of physics or consent of instructor.
+Prerequisite(s): Knowledge of physics or consent of instructor

-Equivalent Course(s): GEOS 34705, ENST 24705, ENSC 21100
+Equivalent Course(s): ENST 24705, CEGU 24705, GEOS 34705, ENSC 21100

-Equivalent Course(s): ENSC 21150, ENST 24750, GEOS 34750
+Equivalent Course(s): ENSC 24800, GEOS 34800

 GEOS 25400.
 Intro to Numerical Techniques for Geophysical Sciences.
 100 Units.